Top 27 Best Ryan Gosling Movies To Watch

 Average

-The film expertly introduces audiences to the events that triggered the 2007-2008 global financial crisis.
-It's no surprise that it won the Academy Award for Best Adapted Screenplay.
+The film brilliantly unpacks the causes behind the 2007-2008 global financial meltdown, using inventive storytelling and fourth-wall breaks to simplify intricate concepts.
+It's no wonder it earned the Academy Award for Best Adapted Screenplay.

 5